-Top 5 Worst Halloween Candy for Your Teeth, According to Dentists
+Top 4 Worst Halloween Candy for Your Teeth, According to a Dentist

-Enjoying Halloween candy is part of the fun of the holiday, along with costumes and pumpkins.
-But too much candy can lead to cavities and tooth decay.
-Check out this list to avoid the worst candy offenders and brush and floss as soon as possible to prevent lasting damage.
+Enjoying Halloween candy is part of the holiday fun, but too much candy can lead to cavities and tooth decay.
+Here is the worst candy for your teeth, according to a dentist.

-Caramels are another sticky offender because they stick to teeth—not to mention expensive dental appliances like orthodontics.
-Like other sweets, caramels are best enjoyed after a meal and brushing and flossing immediately after eating limits the amount of time the stickiness sticks around in your mouth.
-Instead of a sweet treat, try one of these DIY Halloween decorations instead.
+Caramels are one of the worst dental offenders because they stick to teeth.
+They also latch on to expensive dental appliances like orthodontics.
+Like other sweets, caramels are best enjoyed after a meal.
+That way, brushing your teeth and flossing immediately after eating limits the amount of time the candy sticks around in your mouth.

-Sour candies have grown in popularity over the years; and they are bad for teeth on two fronts.
-They contain both sugar and acid, according to Dr. Messina.
-Like other candies, limit how many sour candies and lemony sweets you or your child enjoys in order to prevent long-term damage any day of the year.
-When you brush, make sure to avoid these common teeth-brushing mistakes.
+Sour candies are bad for teeth on two fronts: They contain both sugar and acid, according to Dr. Messina.
+Acid breaks down the enamel, which is the hard outer shell that protects your teeth.
+Like other sweet treats, limit how many sour candies you or your child enjoys in order to prevent long-term damage any day of the year.
+(When you brush, make sure to avoid this common toothbrushing mistake.)

-Hard candies may be a Halloween favorite, but suckers and lollipops actually do more harm than you might realize.
-Because they are meant to be enjoyed slowly, hard candies and their cousins on a stick linger longer, making it difficult for your saliva to do its job and causing acid to build up in the mouth.
+Lollipops actually do more harm than you might realize.
+Because they are meant to be enjoyed slowly, hard candies and their cousins on a stick linger longer, making it difficult for your saliva to do its job, which is to wash away and causing acid to build up in the mouth.
 Making sure that you properly care for your teeth as soon as the candy is gone can help prevent cavities.
-Ready for a fright?
-See exactly how many calories are in your favorite Halloween candy.
+(See exactly how many calories are in your favorite Halloween candy.)

-Good news: When it comes to oral hygiene, chocolate tops the list of best bets.
+When it comes to oral hygiene, chocolate isn’t the worst thing you can find in your Halloween haul.
 Dr. Messina admits to being a fan of chocolate because it dissipates fairly quickly with saliva.
 Because chocolate doesn’t linger on the teeth for very long, it doesn’t pose as much of a risk for tooth decay as other Halloween candy options.
 Not to mention that chocolate bars are also among the healthier candy picks for Halloween treats.
 Like other Halloween candies, chocolates should still be consumed in moderation.
-Check out these chocolate-y treats that are actually good for you.